ICRAR/daliuge/docs/dataflow.rst

 consisting of inter-connected DROPs mapped onto a given set of resources.
 Before an observation starts, DFMS deploys all the DROPs onto these resources as per the location information stated in the physical graph.
-The deployment process is facilitated through `DROP Managers`_, which are daemon processes managing deployed DROPs on designated resources.
-Once an observation starts, Graph `Execution`_ is cascading down graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
+The deployment process is facilitated through :doc:`managers`, which are daemon processes managing deployed DROPs on designated resources.
+Once an observation starts, Graph :ref:`drop.execution` is cascading down graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
 When all DROPs are in the **COMPLETED** state, some data DROPs are persistently preserved as Science Products.